bmwcarit/joynr/wiki/JavaSettings.md

 ### `PROPERTY_KEY_MQTT_KEEP_ALIVE_TIMERS_SEC`
 Sets the "keep alive" interval measured in seconds.
 If no message is transmitted during this period, the client sends a ping message which is acknowledged by the server.
 This allows a client to detect disconnects without using TCP/IP mechanisms.
 A value of 0 disables the "keep alive" mechanism.
 For multiple backends, a value has to be provided for each specified GBID.
 The values must be passed as a string of int values separated by commas, e.g. 60,30,0...

-* **OPTIONAL**
+* **OPTIONAL, REQUIRED if multiple Broker URIs are configured**
 * **Type**: String
 * **User property**: `joynr.messaging.mqtt.keepalivetimerssec`
 * **Default value**: `30`